- Color Pop

 Pairs or sets of images should be hung with 2 to 3 inches between.
 Extra large artwork on large walls with vaulted ceilings can have 6 to 8 inches between.
 Treat a grouping or a series as one large piece.

 Cautious decorators will utilize a pattern made out of butcher paper or newspaper, making this cutout the same dimensions as the artwork.
 The method is incredibly useful when hanging a series.
 Tape the pattern to the wall.
 Mark the paper where the hanging wire on the back of the artwork will meet the picture hanger fastened to the wall.
 Hammer the nail right through the paper.
 Remove the paper and hang the art.
 It’s just that simple.

 Pictures hangers are rated for various weights.
 The ones rated at 30 lbs are usually strong enough to suspend most artwork.

 While unframed gallery wrapped canvas artwork creates a very attractive, modern look, the quintessential “classic feel” for your walls is framed paper imagery.
 Consider creating consistency by grouping artwork with identical frames or go with an eclectic expression by mixing up your frame selections.

 A good rule of thumb to consider is if your home has a very uniform look with matching furniture, you may want to create a “homey-feel,” through selecting different fine art images on paper with varying frame styles.
-If, in fact, austerity is the desired tone, harmonize with your matching furniture by choosing a series or grouping framed with identical moulding.
-But, if the furniture in your home doesn’t match, consider crafting more cohesion with artwork that is uniform in color and subject matter such as a series with identical frames.
+If, in fact, austerity is the desired tone, harmonize with your matching furniture by choosing a series or grouping framed with identical molding.
+But, if the furniture in your home doesn't match, consider crafting more cohesion with artwork that is uniform in color and subject matter such as a series with identical frames.